vkkhare/academic-kickstart/content/authors/varun/_index.md

 #- Visitors
 ---

-I have recently graduated from IIT Kanpur in CSE.
-I would be joining [MPI Brain Research Institute, Frankfurt](https://brain.mpg.de/institute/mission-vision.html) as a visiting research scholar under [Prof. Moritz Helmstaedter](http://brain.mpg.de/research/helmstaedter-department.html).
-Prior to this I was advised by [Prof. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/) in my undergraduate studies.
+I graduated from IIT Kanpur in CSE in 2019 and since then, have been working at [MPI Brain Research Institute, Frankfurt](https://brain.mpg.de/institute/mission-vision.html) as a visiting research scholar under [Prof. Moritz Helmstaedter](http://brain.mpg.de/research/helmstaedter-department.html).
+I am also a core developer at [OpenMined](https://openmined.org) where we are trying to build the first open source library for privacy preserving machine learning.
+Prior to this I was advised by [Prof. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/) in my undergraduate studies where o worked on Zero shot Learning.

-My research interest lie in deep learning with a predilection for computer vision, Augmented Reality, NLP and Human Computer Interaction.
+My research interest lie in Machine Learning with a predilection for program synthesis, computer vision, and security.

 [**Checkout my Resume**](files/cv.pdf).
 The details of the ongoing as well as past projects can also be found below.